 Together the two documents comprise a thought-provoking but complex basis for the leadership of state transportation agencies to gain insight into the challenges their agencies will face in coming decades and to formulate strategies for meeting these challenges.
 These strategies will likely be influenced by the specific geographic, demographic, economic, social, and political character of each state and multi-state regions but will certainly have in common their intent to ensure that the transportation system for which the state transportation agency is responsible continues to support the prosperity and wellbeing of the states’ citizenry.
 Formulations of strategy will draw on the wealth of information that has been produced through experience and previous research, but new questions inevitably will call for new research and development efforts, particularly regarding technologies employed in our transportation systems and the relationships of these systems to our communities.
 CIHS and CIT2019 provide a context for identifying research needed to advance the state of practice in stewardship of our investment in our transportation systems, developing practical, effective tools and procedures state transportation agencies can use in planning and management decision making in coming decades.

 The objective of NCHRP Project 20-126 overall is to conduct research to assist state transportation agencies and others to understand and address the issues raised by CIHS and CIT2019 as they relate to a state transportation agency.
-(See Special Note A.) As a first phase of this research, NCHRP 20-126(01) will engage a research contractor to prepare documents or other materials drawing on CIHS and CIT2019 to present:
+As a first phase of this research, NCHRP 20-126(01) is intended to draw on CIHS and CIT2019 to present: